Ultra-large-scale systems: Research

-ULSS research in the United States
+In the United States

-The Northrop report proposed a ULS systems research agenda for an interdisciplinary portfolio of research in at least the following areas:
+The Northrop report proposed that a portfolio of interdisciplinary research be developed, following a ULS systems research agenda that highlights the following areas:

 Human interaction – People are key participants in ULS systems.
 Many problems in complex systems today stem from failures at the individual and organizational level.
 Understanding ULS system behavior will depend on the view that humans are elements of a socially constituted computational process.
 This research involves anthropologists, sociologists, and social scientists conducting detailed socio-technical analyses of user interactions in the field, with the goal of understanding how to construct and evolve such socio-technical systems effectively.

 Computational emergence – ULS systems must satisfy the needs of participants at multiple levels of an organization.
 These participants will often behave opportunistically to meet their own objectives.
 Some aspects of ULS systems will be "programmed" by properly incentivizing and constraining behavior rather than by explicitly prescribing.
-This research area explores the use of methods and tools based on economics and game theory (e.g., mechanism design) to ensure globally optimal ULS system behavior by exploiting the strategic self-interests of the system’s constituencies.
+This research area explores the use of methods and tools based on economics and game theory (for example, mechanism design) to ensure globally optimal ULS system behavior by exploiting the strategic self-interests of the system's constituencies.
 This research area also includes exploring metaheuristics and digital evolution to augment the cognitive limits of human designers, so they can manage ongoing ULS system adaptation more effectively.

 Design – Current design theory, methods, notations, tools, and practices and the acquisition methods that support them are inadequate to design ULS systems effectively.
 This research area broadens the traditional technology-centric definition of design to include people and organizations; social, cognitive, and economic considerations; and design structures such as design rules and government policies.
 It involves research in support of designing ULS systems from all of these points of view and at many levels of abstraction, from the hardware to the software to the people and organizations in which they work.

 Computational engineering – New approaches will be required to enable intellectual control at an entirely new level of scope and scale for system analysis, design, and operation.
 ULS systems will be defined in many languages, each with its own abstractions and semantic structures.
 This research area focuses on evolving the expressiveness of representations to accommodate this semantic diversity.
 Because the complexity of ULS systems will challenge human comprehension, this area also focuses on providing automated support for computing the behavior of components and their compositions in systems and for maintaining desired properties as ULS systems evolve.